nicklozon/borderlands-2-lib/README.md

 # FAQs
 ## How do you calculate skills that are event based?
 For skills like "turret deployed", or "after swapping weapon", or "after reloading", etc. my plan is to bake these into "scenarios" and then damage/DPS will be presented so you can compare a weapon's damage/DPS for each scenario.
-Currently you can create a Player object for each set of skills you would like to calculate the damage/DPS for.
+Currently you can create a Build object for each set of skills you would like to calculate the damage/DPS for.